Neoliberalism

 Incidence

-In the 1980s, governments rolled out an ideological onslaught to legitimise the neoliberal agenda.
-In the 2020s there is a new ideological shift towards a great reset – again being driven by neoliberalism; this time, its collapse.
-The market remains dominant but there is an implicit shift towards authoritarianism - social control - within the context of managing the economic crisis.
+In the 1980s, western governments rolled out an ideological onslaught to legitimise the neoliberal agenda.
+Quantitative easing (QE) was put in overdrive following the financial crisis of 2008; QE was used as a tool to prop up a failing financial system.
+Following the 2008 crash, a neoliberal assault on the living conditions of ordinary people was carried out under the guise of reining in public debt following bank bail outs.
+In the 2020s there was a new ideological shift towards a "great reset" – again driven by neoliberalism.
+The market remained dominant but there was an implicit shift towards authoritarianism - social control - within the context of managing the economic crisis, cum collapse.

-One example is health care in the United States.
+One example that spans this period is health care in the United States.
 In 1975, the US health system was pretty normal among advanced societies — roughly the same outcomes, roughly the same costs.
 Then came the split forced by neoliberalism.
-In 2020, it’s twice the costs of comparable societies and has some of the worst outcomes, some so extreme that mortality is increasing and life expectations declining.
+By 2020, US health care was twice the costs of comparable societies and had some of the worst outcomes, some so extreme that mortality was increasing and life expectations declining.
 At the same time, the corona virus situation introduced dramatic emergency public health measures (enforced vaccination, lockdowns, corporate-driven "solutions" in the form of vaccines, etc) whose repercussions on health are yet to be counted.